Excessive director remuneration

 We review a case which confirmed that excessive director remuneration can be successfully challenged by shareholders and the director forced to repay.

 Breach of director duty in paying himself too much

-In the case of Maidment v Attwood and Others the Court of Appeal (CoA) held that the company’s only director had breached his duties as a director by setting his salary in accordance with his own interests, in contrast to his duty as a director, and this amounted to unfair prejudicial treatment to minority shareholders.
+In the case of Maidment v Attwood and Others the Court held that the company’s only director had breached his duties as a director by setting his salary in accordance with his own interests, in contrast to his duty as a director.
+The court found that excessive remuneration amounted to unfair prejudicial treatment to minority shareholders.
 There had been no regard to the ability of the company to pay the remuneration voted.
 The director paid himself more than that paid to any other member of staff.
 Unfair prejudice is a claim the minority shareholders can bring in court under s994 of the Companies Act 2006.
 The director was ordered to pay remuneration back to the company.

-Where it is practical, we would recommend that companies appoint a non-executive director, or even a remuneration committee, to assess remuneration of directors and provide an impartial assessment of any proposed director remuneration.
+- Where practical, we would recommend that private companies appoint a non-executive director to assess remuneration of directors and provide an impartial assessment of any proposed director remuneration.
 There are guidelines for quoted companies to have remuneration committees for this function – there is no harm in larger private companies modifying the approach.
 In small private companies assessment of pay could be seen as overkill.

 - If there isn’t a non-executive director in place, a private company with split shareholder base should maintain more than one director.
 The directors can then approve each other’s remuneration which will provide a buffer.

 - All directors need to be prepared to justify pay.
 Keeping track of pay in similar companies can be a good move.